 At this level of analysis, an organization embodies problem solving in at least three senses.
 First, it displays the operational competencies associated with its actual problem-solving procedures [much in accordance with the routines discussed in Nelson and Winter (1982); see also Cohen et al. (1996)].
-Secondly, the organizational structure - both the formal and informal ones - determines the distribution of informational inputs of the processing tasks and of the 'allowable acts' (i.e. 'who can do what to whom') and, as such, it determines all the decompositions of problem-solving procedures that are, so to speak, 'legal'.
-Thirdly, it shapes the search heuristics for yet- unsolved problems - e.g. a new engine, a new chemical compound - that is, broadly unsolved problems - e.g. a new engine, a new chemical compound - that is, broadly speaking, the heuristics of innovative search.
+Secondly, the organizational structure-both the formal and informal ones-determines the distribution of informational inputs of the processing tasks and of the 'allowable acts' (i.e. 'who can do what to whom') and, as such, it determines all the decompositions of problem-solving procedures that are, so to speak, 'legal'.
+Thirdly, it shapes the search heuristics for yet-unsolved problems-e.g. a new engine, a new chemical compound.